ESPlanner 2.36.0 is now publicly available. The release notes are available here: http://www.esplanner.com/esplanner-2360

 Ask a Question

 Use this Question Forum to ask questions about how the software works, how to model different "what if" cases, or other user-related question.
 If you have a support issue (something seems to be wrong with the software) then please create a support ticket.
-How to browse this forum: SCROLL and click titles to read complete question/answer, use the FILTERS below, pick from TOPICS on the list at right (think of them as folders), use the SEARCH BOX (see also "advanced search" when you use it), choose from RECENT COMMENTS at the right below.
+How to browse this forum: SCROLL and click titles to read complete question/answer, use the FILTERS below, pick from TOPICS on the list at right, use the SEARCH BOX (see also "advanced search" when you use it), choose from RECENT COMMENTS at the right below.

 Registered users may create a question here.